-Conflict of interests within the meaning of Article 523 of the Belgian Companies Code arose on the following occasion in 2016, and the provisions of Article 523 Belgian Companies Code were complied with:
+Conflict of interests within the meaning of Article 523 of the Belgian Companies Code arose on the following occasion in 2017, and the provisions of Article 523 Belgian Companies Code were complied with:

-Remuneration of the member of the Executive Management Team/Management Committee
+18.1 Remuneration of the member of the Executive Management Team/Management Committee

-On February 29, 2016, the Board resolved on the remuneration (incl.
+On March 5, 2017, respectively May 9, 2017, the Board resolved on the remuneration (incl.
 LTIP 2016) for the members of the Executive Team/Management Committee.
 Prior to discussing this item, Charles Bouaziz, Cepholli BVBA, with Jacques Purnode as its permanent representative, and Artipa BVBA, with Thierry Navarre as its permanent representative, declared to have a conflict of interest in accordance with Article 523 of the Belgian Companies Code.
 The relevant section of the minutes can be found below in its entirety: